0xnajim/Termux/README.md

 Termux All Necessary Package Installer

-This Is A Simple sh Script To Install All Inportant Tool On Termux
+This Is A Simple sh Script To Install All Important Tool On Termux

 Like Python,Python 3,c++,Perl Etc.